multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 Let's write a test against the `init` method, and make sure that it definitely stores the address of the owner under the `owner` key, at deployment.

 To test `init`, you will write a JSON file which describes what to do with the smart contract and what is the expected output.
 In the folder of the Crowdfunding smart contract, there is a folder called `mandos`.
-Inside it, there is a file called `crowdfunding.scen.json`.
+Inside it, there is a file called `adder.scen.json`.
 Rename that file to`test-init.scen.json` ( `scen` is short for "scenario").

 Your folder should look like this (output from the command `tree -L 2`):

 ```
 .
 ├── Cargo.toml
-├── debug
-│   ├── Cargo.toml
-│   └── src
 ├── mandos
 │   └── test-init.scen.json
+├── meta
+│   ├── Cargo.lock
+│   ├── Cargo.toml
+│   ├── src
+│   └── target
 ├── output
-│   ├── crowdfunding.hex
+│   ├── crowdfunding.abi.json
 │   └── crowdfunding.wasm
+├── README.md
 ├── src
+│   └── adder.rs
+├── wallets
+│   ├── observers
+│   ├── users
-│   └── lib.rs
+│   └── validators
 └── wasm
     ├── Cargo.lock
     ├── Cargo.toml
     ├── src
     └── target

 ```

 Let's define the first test scenario.
 Open the file `mandos/test-init.scen.json` in your favorite text editor and replace its contents with the following code.
 It might look like a lot, but we'll go over every bit of it, and it's not really that complicated.

 ```
 {
     "name": "crowdfunding deployment test",
     "steps": [
       {
         "step": "setState",
         "accounts": {
           "address:my_address": {
             "nonce": "0",
             "balance": "1,000,000"
           }
         },
         "newAddresses": [
           {
             "creatorAddress": "address:my_address",
             "creatorNonce": "0",
-          "newAddress": "address:the_crowdfunding_contract"
+            "newAddress": "sc:crowdfunding_contract"
           }
         ]
       },
       {
         "step": "scDeploy",
         "tx": {
           "from": "address:my_address",
           "contractCode": "file:../output/crowdfunding.wasm",
           "value": "0",
           "gasLimit": "1,000,000",
           "gasPrice": "0"
         },
         "expect": {
           "status": "0",
           "gas": "*",
           "refund": "*"
         }
       },
       {
         "step": "checkState",
         "accounts": {
           "address:my_address": {
             "nonce": "1",
             "balance": "1,000,000"
           },
-        "address:the_crowdfunding_contract": {
+          "sc:crowdfunding_contract": {
             "nonce": "0",
             "balance": "0",
             "storage": {
               "''owner": "address:my_address"
             },
             "code": "file:../output/crowdfunding.wasm"
           }
         }
       }
     ]
   }
 ```

 Save the file.
 Do you want to try it out first?
 Go ahead and issue this command on your terminal: